seb3773/q4osXpack/README.md

 # q4osXpack

-Scripts to reconfigure a bit Q4OS Trinity to fit my needs. (theming, performances, laptop configuration,'defaults' applications selected by me, and tools to customize parts of the theme & some tuning scripts).
+A set of scripts to reconfigure a bit Q4OS Trinity to fit my needs. (theming, performances, laptop configuration,'defaults' applications selected by me, and tools to customize parts of the theme & some tuning scripts).
 This was designed for Q4OS Aquarius 64bits/32bits and Raspberry version (Please note some options/apps can be a little bit differents depending on architecture).
 I don't think it will work 'as is' on another distribution using Trinity, but you can try :p (and better, if you want to fork the project and made it compatible with trinity on other distribs, you're welcome and I can help you to adapt the scripts if needed).
 * Note that classic desktop usage is targeted if you use the "qperf" script, so don't even try it on a server type machine, as it could disable some essentials services/logs for this purpose.
 But it's perfectly fine